 This bride's hair is a little longer, but neatly cut bangs and ends that are flirtatiously flipped outward are enchanting on everyone.

-This middle-parted, beach-wave look is equal parts sexy and sophisticated.
+This middle-part, beach-wave look is equal parts sexy and sophisticated.

 Since every piece of hair might not be long enough for a polished chignon, a messy updo is a perfect choice for brides with medium-length locks.